YannisLamp/network-management/README.md

 ## App2: Flow Creator
-Djikstra Shortest Path algorithm implementation on the network in order to find the shortest path between two switches.
+Uses Djikstra Shortest Path algorithm implementation on the network in order to find the shortest path between two switches.
-This app will find the shortest path between two switches, then install some flows to create a path between them.
+After finding the shortest path between two switches, then install some flows to create a path between them.
 It uses Flask micro web framework to provide a web interface for the functions of our app.